 3. Choose a Decision Type

 Editors can select either an Inclusive or Exclusive decision type.
-Inclusive means that the user can select multiple choices, whereas Exclusive means that only one condition can be selected.
+Inclusive means that the team member can select multiple choices, whereas Exclusive means that only one condition can be selected.

 4. Add Explanatory Text

-Editors are able to add text that will display above the Conditions to provide any additional instructions or explanation to the user.
+Editors are able to add text that will display above the Conditions to provide any additional instructions or explanation to the team member.

 5. Add Conditions

-Enter in the "Conditions" or choices the user will select.
+Enter in the "Conditions" or choices the team member will select.
 Normally there is a limit to the number of conditions presented in Business Process Management, however we have not placed that limitation in Way We Do's Activated Checklist Decision Point as organizations use our platform in different ways.
-Editors will need to consider what the user experience will be.
+Editors will need to consider what the team member experience will be.
 Too many conditions could be confusing, and may indicate that the overall process needs to be broken down into sub-processes.
 Please speak with our support team if you need guidance here.

 6. Assign Conditions to Steps

 Additional steps need to be created first before you can assign the conditions to them.
-Editors can then go back to the Decision Point and click the "Assign" button and then select one or multiple steps that will display, when the user chooses that option.
+Editors can then go back to the Decision Point and click the "Assign" button and then select one or multiple steps that will display, when the team member chooses that option.

 Once you have finalized your Decision Point, we recommend that you test the process to ensure the flow is correct.
-Make any changes necessary to ensure it makes sense to users and achieves the outcome you need.
+Make any changes necessary to ensure it makes sense to team members and achieves the outcome you need.